 “The woman that I love is not you,” says Angel after Tess finishes her tragic tale.
 It is ironic that after trying so hard to persuade his parents to accept his choice of Tess as a wife, he would leave her for something that was out of her control.
 We may wonder why Tess, living in the nineteenth century even risked telling her husband about her past, “I love him.
 It would have been a sin to deceive him”, demonstrating her purity of heart.

 Angel decides to leave for Brazil to pursue his farming ventures and tells Tess that he needs time to think over their relationship and that he will contact her in due time.
+In farming, water tanks are essential to cut water expenses.
+Check out the Pioneer Water Tanks In Perth now at pioneerwatertanks.com.au.
 Returning home with little money, her mother reprimands her for her stupidity, yet Tess is hopeful that if Angel truly loves her, he would not castigate her for something that was against her will.
 Forced to work again, Tess “jumps from the frying pan straight into the fires of hell” and goes back to work during a brutal winter season.
 Coincidently while walking next to the farm one afternoon, she sees a travelling tent and is shocked to find Alec preaching to an audience.

 At this point in the story, I am torn apart as Tess unwillingly succumbs to Alec’s pursuits and his promises of providing enough for her family to live comfortably, especially after her father dies.
 I am still hopeful that Angel, her guardian angel will come to her rescue.